Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 #### Pretty breaks

-The pretty breaks classification shceme rounds the class break values and divides the range equally to creat nice and pretty intervals.
-This classification scheme might be tempting to use as the break values of the class intervals are intuitive.
+The pretty breaks classification shceme rounds the class break values and divides the range equally to create intervals that look nice and that are easy to read.
+This classification scheme might be tempting to use as it creates intuitive and visually appealing intervals.
 However, depending on the distribution of the data, the group sizes might vary greatly which might lead to misleading visualizations.

 ```python
 mapclassify.PrettyBreaks(y=travel_times, k=10)